 The other five defendants, amongst them the League of Social Democrat’s Raphael Wong, do not have legal representation and have yet to lodge appeals.

-The demonstrations took place in response to Finance Committee chair Ng Leung-sing forcing a vote on the HK$340 million funding plan for a controversial northeast New Territories development proposal.
-The vote took place whilst pan-democrats were out of their seats.
+The demonstrations took place in response to Finance Committee chair Ng Leung-sing’s attempts to end a filibuster by the pro-democracy camp over a controversial northeast New Territories development proposal.

 The defendants were convicted of unlawful assembly offences, and had already finished serving their initial community service sentences.
 However, the Department of Justice appealed, seeking harsher sentences.
 The Court of Appeal then sentenced the members of the group to eight to 13 months in prison.